Gender Inclusive Schools FAQs

-Safe Schools for Transgender and Gender Diverse Students
+Safe and Supportive Schools for Transgender and Gender Diverse Students

 NASP supports efforts to ensure that schools are safe and inclusive learning environments for all students, family members, and school staff and respect a person's right to express his or her gender identity.